 - 8.1.1 Planning permission 07/2012/0695/FUL was granted for the erection of 14 residential dwellings to the southern part of Meadowcroft Business Park.
 As part of this residential scheme the existing junction and road were to be retained, providing access to both the new residential development and the remainder of the Business Park.
 However, due to problems accessing the Business Park for clients and employees, this application proposes a new junction and access road from Pope Lane to serve those offices within the remainder of the Business Park.
 The site is within the Green Belt where there is a general presumption against inappropriate development.
-The formation of a new junction and access road is a form of development that is not included in the exceptions to the presumption against inappropriate development in the Green Belt as identified in the NPPF and Local Plan Policy G1.
-It is therefore for the applicant to demonstrate that very special circumstance exist to outweigh the harm the development may have on the Green Belt by reason of inappropriateness and any other harm. - 8.1.2 The principle characteristic of the Green Belt is its openness, and the applicant considers that the proposed development will have a negligible impact on openness and as such the degree of very special circumstances required is minimal.
-It is accepted that access roads by their very nature, do not introduce visual impairments to the openness of the Green Belt, being low lying and largely absent of structures.
-In a recent appeal decision to the Penwortham Mills site, Appeal Decisions APP/F2360/W/16/3144372 and APP/F2360/W/16/3152894, at paragraph 16 in Inspector commented that: "The proposed access road, which would be an engineering operation that would not harm the openness of the area, would represent a development that would not be inappropriate development in the Green Belt." - 8.1.3 It is therefore considered, in light of this recent Appeal decision, that the proposed access road would not constitute inappropriate development in the Green Belt.
+However, the formation of a new junction and access road is an engineering operation where the NPPF at paragraph 90 recognises as a form of development that is not inappropriate in the Green Belt provided it preserve the openness of the Green Belt and does not conflict with the purposes of including land within it. - 8.1.2 The principle characteristic of the Green Belt is its openness, and the applicant considers that the proposed development will have a negligible impact on openness in this location.
+The new access road will measure 6m in width reducing to 3m in width and 66m in length running from Pope Lane to connect with the existing road within the site.

+- 8.1.3 It is accepted that access roads by their very nature, do not introduce visual impairments to the openness of the Green Belt, being low lying and largely absent of structures.
+In a recent appeal decision to the Penwortham Mills site, Appeal Decisions APP/F2360/W/16/3144372 and APP/F2360/W/16/3152894, at paragraph 16 in Inspector commented that: "The proposed access road, which would be an engineering operation that would not harm the openness of the area, would represent a development that would not be inappropriate development in the Green Belt." - 8.1.4 It is therefore considered that the proposed access road would not have an undue impact on the openness of the Green Belt and is a form of development that is recognised as being appropriate within the Green Belt.